brestok-1/job_trading/README.md

 <br/>

-I made this django project to explore new technologies and libraries, as well as hone my docker containerization skill.
-In this project, I have collected the most popular and necessary tools for creating complex and full-fledged projects.
+I made a script that tracks Ethereum's own movements, without the influence of Bitcoin.
+Thanks to this project, I got acquainted with the Binance API, as well as with such mathematical concepts as correlation, the level of cointegration, the construction of linear regression models, and many others.

 ## Description